TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/pascal/index.md

 {% endraw %}

-Palindromic Number in Pascal was written by:
+[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Pascal](https://sampleprograms.io/languages/pascal) was written by:

 - manasmithamn

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution